 The “Proclamation for Crossing the Mountains” (guoshan bang過山榜) was modeled on imperial edicts and circulated in mountainous areas far removed from urban, elite culture on the margins of empire in South China and beyond.
 It was reproduced and stored in households of the most populous and widely dispersed grouping of Yao peoples, Iu Mien or Pan Yao盤瑤, going back at least to the late Ming or early Qing dynasty (1644-1912), if not earlier.
 Since the turn of the 20th century, Chinese scholars and officials have collected more than one hundred such “Proclamations,” removing them from their original contexts in villages emanating from the border region where Hunan, Guangdong, and Guangxi provinces converge, spreading across Guangxi to Yunnan, and even transnationally as far south as northern Thailand.

-The trans-regional zone across which the “Proclamation” was in circulation can be extended even farther south and southeast in Guangdong and east to Fujian, Jiangxi, and Zhejiang if we take into account similar documents known as “Ancestral Charts” (zutu祖圖) produced by the She people.
+The transregional zone across which the “Proclamation” was in circulation can be extended even farther south and southeast in Guangdong and east to Fujian, Jiangxi, and Zhejiang if we take into account similar documents known as “Ancestral Charts” (zutu祖圖) produced by the She people.
 Missing from the “Ancestral Charts” is any mention of the name She; instead, these documents have Yao identifying markers and even include the words: “Our Yao People…Those who do not possess the Charter (quandie) cannot be considered Yao people.
 This was determined by the Great Tang [dynasty].”
 Moreover, the centerpiece of Yao proclamations and She charts is the narrative account of the origins of the Yao, namely the story of how the first Yao ancestor was canonized as King or Emperor Pan.

 The authorship of the “Proclamation for Crossing the Mountains” is a mystery, though local beliefs hold that the tradition of handing down this sacred heirloom goes back to the Tang dynasty (618-907).
 No mention of its use in pre-20th century sources, however, exists outside Yao textual traditions, except for one possible example in the writings of a Southern Song official, Fan Chengda犯成大 (1126-1193) , who served as governor of Guangxi (see below).
 The earliest known mention in an external source is in Lei Feipeng’s雷飛鵬 Republican era Gazetteer of Lanshan County 藍山縣圖志, published in 1933.
 A report included in Lei’s gazetteer by the “Hereditary Officials of the Eastern and Western Yao [in Lanshan County]” states that the “Proclamation for Crossing the Mountains” has been passed down from generation to generation since the Zhenguan貞觀 reign period (626-649) of Tang Emperor Taizong, one of the most flourishing periods of the Tang dynasty.
 This view of a Tang origin seems to confirm statements found in the She charts mentioned above and similar beliefs expressed to me by the Yao scholar, Huang Yu, when I interviewed him in Guilin in 2008.
 Even the words at the beginning of the standard version of the “Proclamation” states that the Southern Song (1127-1179) emperor, Lizong 理宗 (1224-1264) issued the document in the first year of the jingding景定 reign period (1260-1264), following the precedent of previous dynasties, which points back to the Tang or Five Dynasties period, if not earlier.